 Exterior walls – Water pipes situated along the exterior walls of a home are prone to freeze.
-This is due to the lack of adequate insulation to shield them from the cold exterior temperatures.
+This is due to the lack of adequate insulation to shield them from the cold exterior temperature, see here more info.

 Attics and basements – These are other pipes with a great tendency to freeze.
 If these areas are not usually used as living space, they may not have the adequate insulation to prevent the pipes from freezing.

 Now that you know which pipes are prone to freezing, how can you tell if there are frozen pipes on your property?
 Let’s walk through the basics!

 The environment outside the pipes needs to be cold enough for them to freeze in the first place.
 Once the temperatures fall to 32 degrees Fahrenheit or lower, you should start to take measures to curb vulnerable pipes from getting affected.

 Presence of frost on the pipe

 You can tell if frost has accumulated on the pipe’s exterior for those pipes that are actively visible, for example, under the sinks.
 This should be a warning sign that the pipe is frozen before you try to turn on the faucet.
 Contact experts like Moffett Plumbing & Air for professional help.